numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

 ``numpy.sum()`` function (2.6 us).

-Fortunately, we expect significantly less overhead with a C implementation of ``try_array_function_override``, which is where the bulk of the runtime is.
+Fortunately, we expect significantly less overhead with a C implementation of ``array_function_implementation_or_override``, which is where the bulk of the runtime is.
 This would leave the ``array_function_dispatch`` decorator and dispatcher function on their own adding about 0.5 microseconds of overhead, for perhaps ~1 microsecond of overhead in the typical case.

 In our view, this level of overhead is reasonable to accept for code written in Python.
 We're pretty sure that the vast majority of NumPy users aren't